 El Nido News

-With several babies and their families meeting every Friday the El Nido Class has been busy.
+With babies and their families meeting every Friday the El Nido Class has been busy.
 September's curriculum included a review of the Montessori Method and child development from conception to 18 months.
 October is a short month due to Fall Break and Parent Conferences but teacher Lynn Chadderdon will make the most of class time and cover the Montessori approach to diapering and dining as well as any individual topics parents and careivers are interested in discussing.
-Parents are reporting that the class offers an excellent opportunity to learn more about their own baby in particular and parenting in general while getting to know other families.
+Parents report that the class offers an excellent opportunity to learn more about their own baby in particular and parenting in general while getting to know other families.
 It's a great place for a baby to explore new wonders like paint!
-We can include one or two more babies, so let us know right away if you or a friend may be interested!
+Let us know right away if you or a friend may be interested.

 News from the Sunflowers and Tadpoles Classes

 Self care and toiletting skills are a huge part of the toddler curriculum.
 You have probably already noticed your toddler's confidence increasing and she has fallen into the routine of coming to school, hanging up her coat, taking her shoes off and putting them on again.
 We allow plenty of time so the child can practice these tasks at her own pace.
 Even the youngest children are following the crowd into the bathroom to work on toiletting.

 The following are excerpts from the Summer 2001 edition of Infants and Toddlers, a Montessori journal pointing out the philsophy of the toilet learning curriculum in our classes.
 (Note: The author points out that cloth diapers are preferrable to paper from a child development as well as from an environmental point of view.
 We find that cotton training pants make the toilet learning process much easier for a toddler.
 G Diapers are another choice - more absorbent that cloth, but more environmentally acceptable than traditional disposables.)

 Diapers and Toileting that Works: Follow the Child